 performances against Maryland over the years.

-kickoff return for a score in a game in College
+return for a score in a game in College Park.

-return for a score against the Terps in Death
+for a score against the Terps in Death Valley in

 Last Year vs. Maryland